duarty/gownloader-telegram-bot/README.md

 # youtube-gownloader
-download youtube videos app in golang
+A bot to download twitter, instagram and YT videos app in golang